-Back in January, Atari announced a licensing agreement had been signed with GSD Group and True North Studio to build eight branded hotels across the U.S. But, because of the pandemic, construction on the project ceased.
+In January 2020, Atari announced a licensing agreement had been signed with GSD Group and True North Studio to build eight branded hotels across the U.S. But, because of the pandemic, construction on the project ceased.
 Now, they’re looking to ramp up again in 2024.
-The first two hotels will open in Phoenix and Las Vegas, and will be followed by locations in Austin, Chicago, Denver, San Francisco, San Jose and Seattle.
+The first two hotels will open in Phoenix and Las Vegas and will be followed by locations in Austin, Chicago, Denver, San Francisco, San Jose, and Seattle.

 “When creating this brand-new hotel concept, we knew that Atari would be the perfect way to give guests the ‘nostalgic and retro meets modern’ look and feel we were going for.
 Let’s face it, how cool will it be to stay inside an Atari?!” said Napoleon Smith III, managing partner of Atari Hotels, in a press release.

 Hotels are set to feature the latest in video games and cutting-edge immersive technology, including virtual and augmented reality.
 Guests will also be able to enjoy retro-style arcades, themed restaurants, and bars, and some locations will even have venues for esports events.
 Plans for the Las Vegas hotel also include, of course, a casino.

-No official dates have been released, but if everything goes according to plan, developers hope to open the Las Vegas hotel by the end of 2022, and plan to break ground for the Phoenix location by the end of this year!
+No official dates have been released, but if everything goes according to plan, developers hope to open the Las Vegas hotel by the end of this year!